From ASTs to periodic tenancies: a shift in rental law

 Last September, we covered the Renters’ Rights Bill as it prepared for its second reading in Parliament.
-Since then, the bill has continued its legislative journey, with further readings in the House of Lords still ahead.
-As it evolves, additional amendments may be introduced to help mitigate any unintended impact on the housing market.
-Designed to strengthen protection for both tenants and landlords, the bill proposes several key reforms – among them the replacement of Assured Shorthold Tenancies (ASTs) in England with Assured Tenancies, also referred to as Periodic Tenancies.
+Since then, the bill has completed its passage through Parliament and received Royal Assent.
+The Renters’ Rights Act 2025, as it will now be known, will be introduced in three phases to allow time for tenants, landlords, letting agents and local councils to prepare for the changes.
+Phase 1 comes into force from 1st May 2026 and includes a number of key reforms, among them the replacement of Assured Shorthold Tenancies (ASTs) in England with Assured Periodic Tenancies, also referred to simply as Periodic Tenancies.

 Currently ASTs are the default form of tenancy in England between private landlords and tenants and these tend to have a fixed term period of six or twelve months, after which the parties can renew the agreement for a further fixed term.
 This is called a Fixed Term Tenancy and if this is not renewed for another fixed term, assuming the rent is paid monthly, the tenancy will convert automatically to a rolling monthly contract, called a periodic tenancy.